-Coarse, sturdy plants with bold blooms.
-Includes sunflower.
+Coarse, sturdy plants grown for their familiar, colorful blooms in summer and fall.
 Most are prime subjects for cut flowers.
 Plants are tough and widely adapted.
-Perennial kinds spread rapidly, may become invasive.
-Tall kinds are not for tidy gardens; may need staking.
-All bloom in summer and fall.
+Perennial kinds spread rapidly and may become invasive.
+Tall sunflowers may need staking.

 Annual.
 The wild ancestor of today’s familiar sunflowers, native to much of the central U.S. and southward to Central America, is a coarse, hairy plant with 2–3-in.-wide flowers.
 It has been bred to produce giant plants as well as a host of smaller varieties for cut flowers.
 Blooms may be yellow, red, orange, or creamy white; some have several colors on each flower, others are frilled or doubled.
 Centers are brown, dark purple, or nearly black.